2021 NCA Award Winners

 James A. Winans-Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address

-For the book Homeland Maternity: U.S. Security Culture and the New Reproductive Regime published by the University of Illinois Press in 2019.
+For the book Intellectual Populism: Democracy, Inquiry, and the People. published by Michigan State University Press in 2020.

 James L. Golden Outstanding Student Essay in Rhetoric Award